-INVEST COLLEGIATE sets high standards for students, families and Collegiate
+INVEST COLLEGIATE sets high standards for students, families and Collegiate Leaders.

-Leaders.
 In order to graduate responsible citizens, we have designed a challenging, rigorous curriculum and seek to create a dynamic learning community.
 This will only be accomplished with the active participation of our entire educational community.

-As INVEST COLLEGIATE builds community, the FISH!
-(Lundin, Stephen C., Paul, H., and Christensen, J.) FISH! for Schools model will be incorporated throughout the school.
+INVEST COLLEGIATE builds community, the FISH!
+(Lundin, As Stephen C., Paul, H., and Christensen, J.) FISH! for Schools model will be incorporated throughout the school.
 The four principles: Make Their Day, Be There, Choose Your Attitude, and Play will be evident among Collegiate Leaders and students.
-INVEST COLLEGIATE families are expected to embrace this model in creating a dynamic and motivating school culture for all children.
-All school Collegiate Leaders will receive professional development and are expected to support and implement a school-wide positive discipline model.
-The Collegiate Leaders and students will collaborate to implement the INVEST COLLEGIATE FISH! model.
+INVEST COLLEGIATE families are expected to embrace this model in creating a dynamic and motivating school culture for all students.
+All Collegiate Leaders will receive professional development and are expected to implement school-wide positive discipline model. support and а The Collegiate Leaders and students will collaborate to implement the INVEST COLLEGIATE FISH! model.